 4. Supporting Healthy Skin and Coat

 German Shepherds’ double coat, with a thick, soft undercoat and a coarser outer layer, requires more than regular grooming.
 It starts with good nutrition.
-Vitamin C is essential for skin health.
+It is essential for skin health.
 The role of vitamin C in collagen production is to maintain skin elasticity and integrity.

 In puppies, skin growth is rapid, and without adequate collagen support, they may experience skin issues such as dryness, flakiness, or irritation.
-Vitamin C keeps their skin supple and promotes faster healing when they sustain minor cuts or scratches during play.
+It keeps their skin supple and promotes faster healing when they sustain minor cuts or scratches during play.

 5. Supporting Cardiovascular Health